 We are always asked about how to save money on organics every time we do a grocery seminar or take phone calls during a radio interview on grocery savings.

-Organic Food Does Usually Cost More
+Why Does Organic Food Usually Cost More?

 Organic food products, on average, cost 50 percent more than standard foods.
 But you could end up spending 100 percent more, especially on dairy products and meat.